Danes Hall: History

-In June 1975 Mr. Bille sold the former Danes Home building to the law firm of Johnson, Hansen, and Shambeau, but continued to operated his business from this location until April 1977.
+In June 1975 Mr. Bille sold the former Danes Home building to the law firm of Johnson, Hansen, and Shambeau, but continued to operate his business from this location until April 1977.
 At that time, Mr. Bille moved his business to King.

 The building was sold once again and the new owners proceeded in a restoration of the building and on January 17, 1980 it was officially registered on The National Register of Historic Places.
 Shortly after this, the building saw use as a successful "antique mall".
 Several antique dealers sold their merchandise on consignment through the building owners.
 The ballroom was partitioned off into display areas for the various antique vendors.
 The main floor and the lower level were also divided for display use.
 The Danes Home Antiques business operated for several years and then closed in 2015 and moved out.